How to Develop a Plain Language Website

 Please consult your local community literacy centers for additional support and resources for communicating health information with your audience.

-Click the image below for a larger view.
+Developing a plain language website workflow (click the image below for a larger view)

 - Information about health literacy from the Centers for Disease Control and Prevention